Emmacharleswilson/Discover3c/README.md

 - I would like to thank my friends and family for their valued opinions and critic during the process of design and development.
 - I would like to thank my mentor, Seun, for her invaluable help and guidance throughout the process.
-- Lastly, I would like to extend my deepest gratitude to Ryan for trusting me in designing this site for him.

 [Back to top ⇧](#Discover3c)